This article may contain compensated links. Learn more in our disclaimer.

 Book Your Trip Like a PRO

+1. Book Your Flight.
 Find cheap flights using Kiwi.com, Momondo.com.
 Or subscribe to Dollar Flight Club, if you don’t want to be searching for the flights yourself.
-Momondo usually is my first choice.
+Kiwi currently is my first choice.